vboyev-MSFT/defender-docs/defender-endpoint/mde-sap-windows-server.md

    StartType      : Automatic
    Site        :
    Container      :

    ```

    The values you want to see are `Status: Running` and `StartType: Automatic`.

-   For more information about the output, see [Review events and errors using Event Viewer](event-error-codes.md).
+For more information, see [Review events and errors using Event Viewer](event-error-codes.md).

 4. **Make sure that Microsoft Defender Antivirus is up to date**.
 The best way to make sure your antivirus protection is up to date is by using Windows Update.
 If you encounter issues or get an error, contact your security team.